-Work with the State of Washington to support a Basin-wide strategy for reducing flood damage and restoring aquatic species habitat.
+Work with the State of Washington to support a Basin-wide strategy for reducing flood damage and restoring aquatic species and habitat.

-Seek adequate funding for the Basin governments to identify, study and permit projects for localized problems.
+Seek adequate funding for the Basin governments to identify, study, and permit projects for localized problems.

 Disseminate information to residents about options and alternatives.